clarkbains/3005Final/README.md

 ## About

 ## Running
 This project is containerized for easy use.
-With `docker-compose` installed and `docker` started, copy the `docker-compose-example.yml` file to `docker-compose.yml`, then simply run `docker-compose up --build` to start the project.
+With `docker-compose` installed and `docker` started, copy the `docker-compose-example.yml` file to `docker-compose.yml`, then simply run `docker-compose up --build` to build and start the project.
 This configuration will expose a working frontend server on [localhost:9757](https://localhost:9757)

 ## Deployed Version